How Much Does It Cost to Set Up a Trust? A Comprehensive Guide

 Factors That Influence Trust Costs

-The cost of setting up a trust isn’t one-size-fits-all.
+Establishing a trust is not likely to cost the same in all cases.
 It’s more like a custom-tailored suit – the price depends on several factors:

 Complexity of Assets